ZerojumpLine/DecGAN/README.md

 ## Data

-Please download the data and put it in `./dataset/`.
+Please download the [data](https://drive.google.com/file/d/1lxDMy4XejkH7HaG4Lpsf76Yz3DyetWtt/view?usp=sharing) and put it in `./dataset/`.
 We provide the processed DRR pairs and Chest X-rays (CXRs) from Shenzhen Hospital X-ray Set.
 Similar experiments can be easily adapated to other datasets such as ChestX-ray14 (by subtituting the CXRs from Shenzhen Hospital X-ray Set).
 Remember to set less training epoches for ChestX-ray14 because of much more cases (i.e. --niter 5 --niter_decay 5 --lr_decay 3).

 ## Test

-Download the pretrained model, and put it in `./checkpoints/`.
+Download the pretrained model ([Shenzhen](https://drive.google.com/file/d/1szviIVGRtmnAlJ9EvFyUaUgl9CJO4Bq9/view?usp=sharing) or [ChestX14](https://drive.google.com/file/d/1DY-EK7Wjc4m5GQeF_MJ5TzVIMTnhi-q0/view?usp=sharing)), and put it in `./checkpoints/`.
 Run the script, you can modulate your CXR by chaning the alphas!
 For example, if we want to suppress bone region:

 ```
 python test_DecGAN.py --dataroot ./dataset/ --name DecGAN_SZ --results_dir ./results --alpha_bone 0 --alpha_lung 1 --alpha_other 1 --gpu_ids 0